Special offer

 • Draft and deliver documents

-• Create and distribute promotional material
+• Create and distribute promotional material, including brochures, flyers and digital content

-• Manage online and social media presence
+• Manage online listings

-• Network with potential clients and local businesses
+• Network with potential clients

 • Run advertising campaigns

-Seller’s Agent
+Seller’s agent

 In working with sellers, a real estate agent may perform the following key roles and duties: